-Every 16.4 seconds, a burglary occurs in the United States, and 74 percent of those break-ins happen to residential properties.
+Every 16.4 seconds, a burglary occurs in the United States,1 and they’re the property crime people worry most about.
 A burglary is traumatizing for the victims, but it can also be frightening for your entire neighborhood.
 If a burglary occurs in your neighborhood, here are the first three steps you should take.

 In the aftermath of a burglary, your neighbors are likely scared and upset.
 Their property has possibly been damaged and their sense of security and safety has been violated.
 You can help your neighbors cope by reminding them they are not alone in the recovery process.
 Offer to help them clean up and repair any damages.
 If their property has been severely damaged, you and your other neighbors can consider hosting a neighborhood fundraiser and donating the funds to the family to help pay for home repairs and replacements.
 You may also consider welcoming them into your home and letting them stay in a spare bedroom until their home is repaired or they feel more at ease.
 Whether they stay in your home or in their own, keep in frequent contact.
 While it may sound small, sometimes the best thing you can do is simply remind the family you are there for them, whatever their needs.